lfloris/openshift-dev-training/Labs/Lab02-Simple-OpenShift-application/exposing-websphere-liberty-ex-2.md

 1. A Service
 2. A Route to the Service
 ​
 The Service will expose the specified container port and provide it with an IP and DNS name in the Service IP range.
-In this instance, we only have one pod but Services become more important when you have multiple replicas of an application and you expect the traffic sent to mulitple replicas to be properly load balanced and received by all relevant pods.
+In this instance, we only have one pod but Services become more important when you have multiple replicas of an application and you expect the traffic sent to multiple replicas to be properly load balanced and received by all relevant pods.

 Create a file called `ws-svc.yaml` with the following content ​